HQarroum/open-sniffer/README.md

 ![Screencast](screencast.gif)

+## Plugins

+A simple plugin management system is available in this project which aims to be a way to add a functionality to the sniffer without mofifying any of its core code.

 ## Building

 For now, a simple Makefile is available for building the project, so you simply need to run `make`.
 Note that you are required to also pull the sole dependency of this project, an implementation of a circular linked list which is packaged as a submodule.
 The project was built and tested on a Linux 3.13 (64 bits).